shenwei356/LexicMap/docs/content/faqs/_index.md

 For big and complex genomes, like the human genome which has many repetitive sequences, LexicMap would be slow to align.

-### Does LexicMap support short reads?

-No. LexicMap only supports long (>=500 bp) reads or gene/genome/virus/plasmid/phage sequences.
-However, some short queries can also be aligned.

 ### How's the hardware requirement?

 - For index building.
 See details [hardware requirement](https://bioinf.shenwei.me/LexicMap/tutorials/index/#hardware-requirements).
 - For seaching.
 See details [hardware requirement](https://bioinf.shenwei.me/LexicMap/tutorials/search/#hardware-requirements).

 ### Can I extract the matched sequences?